ansible/ansible/docs/docsite/rst/community/development_process.rst

 desire).
 Each PR **must** use a new fragment file rather than adding to an existing one, so we can trace the change back to the PR that introduced it.

-To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory.
+To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory of corresponding repository.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml``.
 For example: ``40696-user-backup-shadow-file.yaml``

 A single changelog fragment may contain multiple sections but most will only contain one section.
 The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our release note tool.
 Here are the valid sections and a description of each:

 **major_changes**
   Major changes to Ansible itself.
 Generally does not include module or plugin changes.

 **minor_changes**
   Minor changes to Ansible, modules, or plugins.
 This includes new features, new parameters added to modules, or behavior changes to existing parameters.